ploomber/doc/doc/apps/fastapi.md

 ## Deploy

-To deploy a Flask app from the deployment menu, follow these instructions:
+To deploy a FastAPI app from the deployment menu, follow these instructions:

 ![](../static/docker.png)